onkwon/yaos/README.md

 * `entry()` - is very first hardware setup code to boot, usally in assembly.
 * `sys_init()` - calls functions registered by `REGISTER_INIT_FUNC()`, architecture specific initialization.

+## Porting

+Change "machine dependant" part in `Makefile`.

+Uncomment or comment out lines in `CONFIG` file to enable or disable its functionalities.